GovReady/continuous-ato-kit/README.md

 	./atokit-down.sh

-There are official base images for GovReady-Q, Jenkins, and CentOS 7 that were pulled down to support the builds, which you may want to keep installed within Docker.
-Or if you prefer to remove them to save disk space, you can run:
+There are official base images for GovReady-Q, Jenkins, and CentOS 7 which were pulled down to support the builds.
+You may want to keep installed within Docker for future use; or if you prefer to remove them to save disk space, you can run:

 	./atokit-rm.sh